 Getting around: I highly recommend taking a Uber or a Lyft.
 Drivers are friendly and going long distances will be more convenient taking a Uber than the buses.

 Things I regret: Not going to the Neon Museum.

 Things that you do not expect: The dry heat really hits your eyes as they become instantly dry.
 Also, there are sprinklers around hotels helping you survive the overwhelming heat of the desert.

 The Grand Canyon

 Imagine yourself at 240 m high in the Grand Canyon in the middle of the summer as the temperature rises above 35C and suddenly it starts to rain, then the rain becomes hail!
-Yes you read that right, HAIL, in the middle of the summer, in the desert!
+Yes, you read that right, HAIL, in the middle of the summer, in the desert!
 At the top, the clay-like floor became super slippery and we were trying to climb down.
-Fortunately we were able to leave without a scratch!
+Fortunately, we were able to leave without a scratch!
 What a day!

 From Las Vegas, there are several tour companies that can take you to the Grand Canyon.
 The tours by bus have all the same stops: Joshua Trees, Eagle Point, Guano Point & finally the famous Hoover Dam.
 The bus leaves you at the first destination and then you to take a shuttle in between the stops.
 Besides the four stops, you can take a walking tour through a recreation of Native American dwellings.
-There is also a souvenir shop with Handmade Native American jewelry and crafts.
+There is also a souvenir shop with Handmade Native American jewellery and crafts.

 Through the drive, you can admire the desert and the arid scenery.
 A few RV in the middle of the canyon will make you wonder if they are imitating the scheme of Breaking Bad.